iwanhae/qontainer/README.md

 VM_CPU="2"
 # Memory
 VM_MEMORY="2G"
-# default disk image path, if provide URL, will downloads it and save to `/data/disk.img`
+# Default disk image path, if URL is provided, will downloads it and save to `/data/disk.img`
 VM_DISK="/data/disk.img"
-# will disk resize to this.
+# Resize the disk to this.
 Can not shrink.
 Expand only.
 VM_DISK_SIZE="25G"

 # `user` > (default) Private IP Address will be provided via DHCP